aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 TO DO: maybe this paragrpah needs to be moved down to the mapping part -->

-**Poretools** is a flexible toolkit for working with sequencing data from MinION, for the purposes of quality control and downstream analysis.
+**Poretools** is a toolkit for working with sequencing data from MinION, for the purposes of quality control and downstream analysis.
 It operates directly on the native `.fast5` format and provides format conversion utilities and data exploration tools.
 Software usage is detailed in the [documentation](http://poretools.readthedocs.io/en/latest/).

 **pbh5tools** is a set of python scripts to extract `.fasta` and `.fastq` from `bas.h5` and `bax.h5` files.
 These scripts allow filtering based on error rate, read length and read type.
 Source code is available on [GitHub](https://github.com/PacificBiosciences/pbh5tools) and software usage is detailed in [documentation](https://github.com/PacificBiosciences/pbh5tools/blob/master/doc/index.rst).